MKLab-ITI/JGNN/tutorials/Introduction.md

 ```

 We then define a model using the library's symbolic definition builder class `ModelBuilder`.
 This
-has three important methods `var` to define model input variables, `param` to define learnable
+has three important methods: `var` to define model input variables, `param` to define learnable
 parameters, `operation` to define symbolic operations and `out` to define output variables.
-Most operations of this class return the same instance, so that models are incrementally builded.
+Most operations of this class return the builder's instance, so that models are incrementally constructed.
 For our example, we explicitly define a logistic regression model that performs a linear transformation
 without bias of inputs *x* using a learnable transformation matrix *w1* and obtaining outputs *yhat*.
-More operations can be handled by the mode
+More operations can be handled by the library and can be found in the (introduction to models and builders)(#Models.md).

 ```java
 ModelBuilder modelBuilder = new ModelBuilder()